daviddagyei/pp_data_manager/PERFORMANCE_IMPROVEMENTS.md

 - ❌ No memoization of expensive operations

 ### After Optimization:
-- ✅ Search triggers filtering only after 300ms pause in typing
+- ✅ Search triggers filtering only after 1 second pause in typing
 - ✅ Filter options cached and recalculated only when data changes
 - ✅ Context consumers re-render only when filtered results actually change
 - ✅ Table rows memoized to prevent unnecessary recalculations